Effective Test-Taking Skills

 Fleming's devotes its variety of courses to helping law students develop both the ability to learn the law and demonstrate its connection to facts on law school exams.
 Fleming's includes essay exam test-taking as part of every one of its courses.
 It also provides its students with written and oral feedback for every assigned essay exam they submit for grading to its staff of attorney readers.
 Such feedback details the strengths and weaknesses in the exam answer together with instruction on how to correct the weaknesses, which is what every law student needs but rarely receives.

-The Legal Examination Writing Workshop is designed to teach law students, baby bar candidates, and bar exam candidates how to analyze facts, organize, and write a superior essay examination.
+The Legal Examination Writing Workshop is designed to teach law students, baby bar candidates, and bar exam candidates on how to analyze facts, organize and write a superior essay examination.
 Note that all of the foregoing goes to the essential skills that Professor Moskovitz highlights.